Best Things to Do in Bordeaux for a Great Time in Southwest France!

 One of the largest regional history museums in the country, the place features amazing exhibitions in impressive galleries where you can learn and understand the history and the culture of the Aquitaine Region.

-Ancient findings, as far as more than 25.000 years old, clearly portray the past and the advances of civilization through the ages.
+Ancient findings, as far as more than 25.000 years old, clearly portray civilization’s past and advances through the ages.

 Stroll along Quais de Bordeaux